allegheny-college-cmpsc-200-fall-2025/course-materials/CODE_OF_CONDUCT.md

 #### Note about assignment completion

 This agreement operates on the understanding that circumstances may arise which interfere with completing assignments on time.
-Should you need more time to complete work, arrange an assignment extension with the instructor.
+Should you need more time to complete work, you will need to use a `token`.

-#### Use of department "tokens"
+##### Use of department `token`s

-At the start of the semester, each student enrolled in the class owns three (3) "tokens."
-Tokens in this course serve the purpose of extending an assignment due date by a week.
-Use of a token _cannot_ apply to the course project.
+At the start of the semester, each student enrolled in the class owns three (3) `token`s. `Token`s in this course serve the purpose of extending an assignment due date by a week.
+Use of a `token` _cannot_ apply to the course project.

-Tokens must be used _proactively_, meaning that they must be used _in anticipation_ of a deadline rather than retroactively.
-For example, if an assignment is due on a Sunday night, tokens must be used _before_ the due date to extend the upcoming deadline rather than "reopen" an assignment's submission window.
+`Token`s must be used _proactively_, meaning that they must be used _in anticipation_ of a deadline rather than retroactively.
+For example, if an assignment is due on a Sunday night, `token`s must be used _before_ the due date to extend the upcoming deadline rather than "reopen" an assignment's submission window.

+For more information, see the [CIS Department policy on `token`s](https://www.cis.allegheny.edu/teaching/policies/).

 #### Assignment "bugs" and impact on grading